openshift/kubesan/README.md

     - ReadWriteOnce
 ```

-You can have several clustered-csi `StorageClass`es on the same cluster that are
+You can have several Subprovisioner `StorageClass`es on the same cluster that are
 backed by different shared block devices.

 ## Development